dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 **Backend tech:** Scala, DynamoDB, AWS, Thrift (Finagle), Kubernetes, Redis, Pulumi for infrastructure, Twilio for telephony and SES for email, Kafka for event queue, Postgres

 The product itself was a SaaS product used for customer service.
-This means taking communication from email, telephony, chat etc. and bundle it into a single interface.
+It bundled communcation from email, telephony, chat etc into a single interface.
-Customers can then use the interface to write logic for how things should be routed and who should handle different requests.
+Customers can use the interface to write logic for how things should be routed and who should handle different requests.
-The main selling points was the very integrated nature of the different channels (everything in one application) and that conversations where "pushed" to CS-reps using notifications rather than "pulled" (like in a normal email client where with an inbox).
+The main selling points was the very integrated nature of the different channels (everything in one application) and that conversations where "pushed" to CS-reps using notifications rather than "pulled" (like in a normal email client where have an inbox to pull from).
 There is a lot more detail under the hood, and more was added as time went by but this is the gist of it.

 I have listed the tech and product because these are common questions and sometimes this provides valuable information into the context.